-Computed tomography is an imaging procedure that uses X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
-It’s also called CT or CAT scan.
-A CT scan can provide detailed images of any part of the body, including the bones, muscles, fat, and organs.
+Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 In standard X-rays, a beam of energy is aimed at the body part being studied.
 A plate behind the body part captures the variations of the energy beam after it passes through skin, bone, muscle, and other tissue.
-While your doctor can get much information from a standard X-ray, it does not give a lot of detail about internal organs and other structures.
+While your healthcare provider can get much information from a standard X-ray, it does not give a lot of detail about internal organs and other structures.

 In a CT scan, an X-ray beam moves in a circle around the body.
 This allows many different views of the same organ or structure.
 The X-ray information is sent to a computer that interprets the X-ray data and displays it in a two-dimensional (2D) form on a monitor.

 CT scans may be done with or without "contrast."
 Contrast refers to a substance taken by mouth or injected into an intravenous (IV) line that causes the particular organ or tissue under study to show up more clearly on the scan.

 CT scans of the bones can give more detailed information about the bone tissue and bone structure than standard X-rays of the bone.
 CT scans can give healthcare providers more information related to injuries and/or diseases of the bone.